What is GBA+?

 1. Myth: Women and men are already equal in Canada, so GBA+ is not needed.

 While many advances have been made, significant equality gaps remain.
-Today, women in Canada who work full-time earn on average only 87 cents to every dollar earned by men (Statistics Canada, 2017).
+Today, even women in Canada who work full-time earn on average only 87 cents to every dollar earned by men (Statistics Canada, 2017).
 Women are also more often the victims of domestic and sexual violence.
-They also continue to be under-represented in leadership and executive positions, occupying just 21.6% of board positions in Canada’s top 500 corporations (Canada Board Diversity Council 2016 Report Card).
+They also continue to be under-represented in leadership and executive positions, occupying just 23% of board positions in Canada’s top 500 corporations (Canadian Board Diversity Council 2017 Report Card).
+The gap is even larger for women with particular intersecting identify factors, such as transwomen and women with a disability.

 2. Myth: GBA+ only applies to women’s issues – it is advocacy for women.

 GBA+ is not advocacy.
-It is an analytical tool designed to help us ask questions, challenge assumptions and identify potential impacts, taking into account the diversity of Canadians.
+It is an analytical process designed to help us ask questions, challenge assumptions and identify potential impacts, taking into account the diversity of Canadians.

 In addition to sex and gender, GBA+ considers all identity factors, such as race, ethnicity, religion, age and mental and physical disability.
 Once an issue has undergone the GBA+ process, gender may emerge as the most important factor, while in other cases it might be any or a combination of factors that influence a person’s experience of a government policy, program or initiative.